 Basic plywood strength and stiffness characteristics for a given panel thickness are determined by the wood species group and veneer grade used in the panel makeup.
 Details on relationship between wood species groups and wood panel design stresses are covered in APA's basic design manual, Panel Design Specification, Form D510.

 Oriented strand board (OSB) strength and stiffness are based on span ratings and not affected by the wood species.

 Exterior panels may be used for applications subject to long-term exposure to the weather.
-Exterior plywood is made with fully waterproof glue and, in addition, is composed of C-grade or better veneers throughout.
+Exterior plywood is made with moisture-resistant glue and, in addition, is composed of C-grade or better veneers throughout.
 This combination provides maximum resistance to the effects of daily cyclic variations of moisture and temperature caused by long-term exposure to weather.
 Exterior OSB is additionally protected by a weather-resistive surface overlay.

 Exposure 1 panels may be used for applications which are not permanently exposed to the weather.
 These panels are intended to resist the effects of moisture due to construction delays or other similar conditions.
 In addition, Exposure 1 panels may be used where exposure to the outdoors is on the underside only, such as roof overhangs.

 Load tables for wood structural panels for pallet bins are available in Materials Handling, Form M200.
 Consult Tables 12, 13 and 14.

 Plywood properties have traditionally been separately tabulated as section properties and design stresses.
 These are multiplied together to obtain a capacity.
 In many cases the resulting capacity will be quite conservative.
 Design-strength stresses are conservatively developed, taking into account grade factors and manufacturing factors, and then the data is statistically analyzed such that it represents the "lower end" of possible values.
 The stress is then further adjusted by a load factor or, as some call it, a factor of safety.